smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### ShouldAcceptAttestedReport

 Extracts [(trigger, upkeepID)] from report and adds reported upkeeps to the coordinator to be marked as inflight.

-Will return always true.
+A report won't be accepted if a report with a higher check block number was already accepted for the same `WorkID`.

 <aside>
-💡 Note: We cannot guarantee that the same (upkeepID) / (logIdentifier, upkeepID) will not be already existing in coordinator. (e.g. node’s local chain is lagging the network).
+💡 Note: We cannot guarantee that the same WorkID will not be already existing in coordinator, e.g. node’s local chain is lagging the network.
 As a result we have an override behaviour where we wait on the higher checkBlockNum report.
 </aside>

 ### ShouldTransmitAcceptedReport